Story of Ted Weisgal and Leisure Learning Unlimited

 The determination in Ted's voice on the phone left me very rattled.

-He lacked Donna's flair, but I could tell he was relentless.
+He lacked Deborah's flair, but I could tell he was relentless.
 This

 guy would never give up.